gaetansenn/vue-api/apps/docs/docs/guide/getting-started/installation.md

 })
 ```

 By default, this plugin searches for API files in the `api` folder.
-However, you can customize this path by passing an `apiPath` parameter to the plugin.
+However, you can customize this path by passing an `rootPath` parameter to the plugin.